Updated: July 31, 2025

 • Dining out costs are 32-38 percent cheaper in Portugal compared to the USA.

-• Healthcare in Portugal is mostly free or at a very minimal cost in the public system and 100-300 percent cheaper for private healthcare services compared to the USA.
+• Healthcare in Portugal is mostly free or at a very minimal cost in the public system, and considerably cheaper for private healthcare services when compared to the USA.

-• Education is 45-65 percent cheaper in Portugal compared to the USA.
+• Education is generally much cheaper in Portugal compared to the USA, depending on the school.

 • Public transport is about 30 percent cheaper in Portugal compared to the USA.